javalikescript/luajls/doc_topics/intro.md

 The following packages are available.

+* _jls.lang_
+Base modules including class definition, module loading, logging, event loop, promise, process, thread
 * _jls.io_
-File system manipulation, file channel, pipe, serial
+File system manipulation, file I/O, pipe, serial, streams
-* _jls.lang_
-Base modules including class definition, module loading, logging, event loop, promise, process
 * _jls.net_
 Network modules including TCP and UDP socket, HTTP, MQTT WebSocket client and server
 * _jls.util_
-Utility modules for date and time, JSON format, deflate, ZIP file and WebView
+Utility modules for List, Mapn date and time, JSON and XML formats, deflate, ZIP file, worker and WebView

+## Main principles

+This set of modules or libraries are meant to be simple, composable.
+The conventions are meant to organize and help understanting these libraries.

+When the implementation is based on a dependent Lua module, its name is suffixed by a minus character followed by the dependent Lua module name.
+By example, to provide the file system APIs luajls could use the _luafilesystem_, named _lfs_, or the _luv_ dependency.
+There are two corresponding bridge implementations _fs-lfs_ and _fs-luv_ exposing the same APIs.
+The main Lua jls module named _fs_ will load the first available module.

-## Name Convention
+## Name convention

 The naming convention used is the following:
 Classes should be nouns in upper camel case, such as Vehicle, Bus.